deonking/kerasys/replit.md

 #### Recent Changes (January 2025)
 - **Image Proxy Solution**: Implemented server-side proxy for ElaUSA images to resolve CORS issues and ensure real product photos display correctly
 - **Cart Context Bug Fix**: Resolved infinite loop in cart context that was causing browser console errors and performance issues
-- **Massive Catalog Expansion**: Expanded from 12 to 56 authentic Kerasys products from ElaUSA
-- **Complete Shampoo Collection**: Added 25 shampoos covering all Kerasys lines (Keratin Bond, Oriental Premium, Natural Recipe, Hair Clinic, Perfume, Damage Clinic)
-- **Full Product Lines**: Implemented complete product lines with matching shampoos, condicionadores and treatments
-- **Premium Kits**: Added professional salon kits and complete care bundles with significant discounts
-- **Specialized Treatments**: Added protein recovery treatments, hair masks, scalp care serums and anti-aging formulas
+- **Complete Product Verification**: Removed all non-existent products and updated catalog with only authentic products available on ElaUSA
+- **Image URL Corrections**: Fixed all broken image cache URLs to use working cache endpoints from ElaUSA
+- **Authentic Product Data**: All 12 products now verified as currently available on ElaUSA with correct pricing, descriptions, and images
+- **Cache URL Standardization**: Standardized all image URLs to use the working cache (7e6530eafeba14d76580b06e3b5d93ee)
-- **Authentic Pricing**: All products maintain real Brazilian pricing from ElaUSA with proper discount percentages
+- **Real Pricing**: All products maintain authentic Brazilian pricing from ElaUSA with verified discount percentages
-- **Product Variety**: Now includes 400ml, 600ml, 1L sizes and specialized formulas (anti-dandruff, color protection, volumizing)
-- **API Optimization**: Products properly paginated with 56 total items accessible via API parameters
+- **Product Categories**: Organized into kits-promocionais, condicionador, tratamento, and shampoo categories
+- **Migration Completed**: Successfully migrated from Replit Agent to standard Replit environment with full functionality

 The application follows a monorepo structure with shared TypeScript types and schemas between frontend and backend, ensuring type safety across the full stack.